This story has been updated.

-And Amazon is making waves with a meal kit service of its own, a partnership with AllRecipes.com.
-While it’s fairly new, AmazonFresh offers customers the option to find a recipe they want to make and add the related ingredients to their shopping cart.
+Even Amazon is dabbling in the meal kit service industry with help from AllRecipes.com.
+AmazonFresh offers customers the option to find a recipe they want to make and add the related ingredients to their shopping cart.
 This option, however, is only available for the most popular recipes.

 But even with the variety of meal kit options available, finding the right service for you can be a (delicious) challenge, but a challenge nonetheless.
 To help, we’ve put together a comparative list of 10 popular meal kits, their pricing, popularity and perks.

 Reviews were collected by Consumer Reports and online Yelp customer reviews.

 Blue Apron: The classic, safe bet

 $59.94: three meals for two people ($9.99 per meal per person)

 $69.92: two meals for four people ($8.74 per meal per person)

 Reviews: This is the most well-known meal-kit delivery option, making it the safest bet for first-timers.
 The portions are quite large and boxes include high-quality ingredients packaged meticulously.

 HelloFresh: Simple meals with kid-friendly options